More than 40 years of experience

 Take decisive action during commissioning, maintenance, or troubleshooting.

-First trip analysis anticipates faults before they
+First trip analysis anticipates faults before they become critical.

 See the challenges of ground fault testing using primary injection.